Sleeping Kelly: Dutch Books

 To construct a Dutch book, in which Sleeping Beauty loses money regardless of the outcome of the coin flip, we would need a set of values such that the following two conditions hold.

 \textbf{Dutch Book Conditions:} \begin{itemize} \item Losing When Heads: $(1+\alpha_{OH})(1+\alpha_{WH}) < 1$ \item Losing When Tails: $(1+\alpha_{OT})(1+\alpha_{WT})^2 < 1$ \end{itemize}

-If both of the Dutch book conditions hold, then by multiplying them together, we must also have the condition that the wealth multiplier is less than 1: However, this is not possible.
-By reordering the terms, we see according to our bet acceptance conditions.
+If both of the Dutch book conditions hold, then by multiplying them together, we see that the wealth multiplier must be less than 1: However, this is not possible according to our bet acceptance conditions.
+By reordering the terms, we see

-Thus, if Sleeping Beauty only accepts bets that individually have a wealth multiplier greater than 1, her overall growth rate must be greater than 1 and she cannot be subjected to a Dutch book.
-Her wealth can only grow or stay constant (if she rejects the offers). \end{proof}
+Thus, Sleeping Kelly cannot be subjected to Dutch books if she is a thirder. \end{proof}